11th Sep 2017

-Have you ever bought a comforter and noticed it had a small strip of fabric sewn to the corners?
+Have you ever bought a comforter and noticed it had a small strip of fabric sewn to the corner?
 If you have no idea what these are for, no worries!
 We're here to help.

 Duvet loops aren't a necessary feature for comforters, but they do provide extra help in keeping your comforter secure.